-David Fusco is a partner in our Pittsburgh office and concentrates his practice in the areas of complex commercial litigation, product liability, mass tort, and class actions, with an emphasis on defending claims related to alleged exposure to toxic substances.
-His experience includes the defense of claims involving exposure to asbestos, benzene, coal dust, dioxins and furans, ethylene oxide, polycyclic aromatic hydrocarbons (PAHs), silica, and talc, among other substances.
+David Fusco is a partner in our Pittsburgh office and concentrates his practice in the areas of complex commercial litigation, product liability, class actions, and mass tort, with an emphasis on defending claims related to alleged exposure to toxic substances.
+He serves as lead counsel in a variety of class actions and mass torts and his experience includes the defense of claims involving exposure to asbestos, benzene, coal dust, dioxins and furans, ethylene oxide, polycyclic aromatic hydrocarbons (PAHs), silica, and talc, among other substances.

 David served as Senior Assistant to the Chief of Staff in the Office of the Governor for the State of West Virginia from 2002 until 2004 where he worked with administration officials to develop various policy initiatives.

 David spent his final semester of law school working as a judicial clerk for the Honorable Robert B. King, Circuit Judge for the United States Court of Appeals for the Fourth Circuit.
 He also worked as a judicial clerk for the Honorable Irene M. Keeley, Chief Judge for the United States District Court for the Northern District of West Virginia, during the summer of 2005.

 - “Scapa Dryer Fabrics, Inc. v.
 Knight: Addressing the Elephant in the Room,” Westlaw Journal Asbestos, Vol. 38, Issue 23, 2 September 2016